postindustria-tech/pipeline-wordpress/readme.txt

 ## Advanced Features and Developer Info

-For advanced feature usage, including in-page value replacement and shortcodes, conditional display based on property values, and access to 51 Degrees property data from PHP and JavaScript, see the project [GitHub](https://github.com/51Degrees/pipeline-wordpress/) repository.
+For advanced feature usage, including in-page value replacement and shortcodes, conditional display based on property values, and access to 51Degrees property data from PHP and JavaScript, see the project [GitHub](https://github.com/51Degrees/pipeline-wordpress/) repository.

 ## Reporting